Gender Equality

 The reports make key recommendations to advance gender equality in higher education and emphasize the need for coordinated efforts across universities, including sharing ideas and best practices.
 To support sustained progress, both the HEA Expert Group and the Gender Equality Taskforce recommended regular progress reviews.
 In line with this, the HEA conducted a Second National Review of Gender Equality in Irish HEIs, published in December 2022.
 This review acknowledged significant progress, issued further targeted recommendations, and reaffirmed the importance of continuing the implementation of earlier recommendations.

-Athena Swan
+Athena Swan Ireland

-Our gender equality agenda is supported by a dedicated accreditation scheme, Athena SWAN, which was developed by AdvanceHE (UK), and introduced to Irish HE in 2015.
-Today, the Charter has been adapted and refined to the Irish Higher Education context, and all eight IUA universities have attained Athena Swan a minimum of Bronze status, which is a key indicator of progress on equality and diversity.
+Our gender equality agenda is supported by a dedicated accreditation scheme, Athena Swan, which was developed by AdvanceHE (UK), and introduced to Irish HE in 2015.
+Today, the Charter has been adapted and refined to the Irish Higher Education context, and all IUA universities have attained Athena Swan a minimum of Bronze status, which is a key indicator of progress on equality and diversity.

 SAGE Charter/Research Projects